-SOC/WGS 230 & CFE 200
+SOC/WGS 230 & CFE 200: INTERGROUP DIALOGUE

-Intergroup dialogue is an educational model that brings together students from different social identity groups in a cooperative, small group, learning environment.
+Intergroup dialogue is an innovative educational model that brings together students from diverse social identities in a small group, learning environment.
 Intergroup dialogue often involves members of groups with a history of conflict or limited opportunities to engage in deep and meaningful discussion of controversial, challenging, or divisive issues.
 The goals of intergroup dialogue include:

 - Understanding social identities and the role of social structures and institutions in creating and maintaining inequality